matrixorigin/matrixone/docs/en/MatrixOne/Get-Started/Tutorial/SSB-test-with-matrixone.md

 The Star Schema Benchmark（SSB）Test is a popular scenario for OLAP database performance tests.
 By going through this tutorial, you’ll learn how to complete a SSB Test with MatrixOne.

-In v0.1.0, only single table can work in MatrixOne.
-The following contents can be followed for generating data, importing data, and querying data.

 ## **Before you begin**

 Make sure you have already [installed MatrixOne](../install-standalone-matrixone.md) and [connected to MatrixOne Server](../connect-to-matrixone-server.md).